webartifex/intro-to-python/README.md

 [poetry](https://python-poetry.org/docs/) is also used
     to execute commands in the project's (virtual) environment.
-The command is then prefixed with `poetry run ...`.
+To do that, the command is prefixed with `poetry run ...`.

 The project uses [nox](https://nox.thea.codes/en/stable/)
     to manage various maintenance tasks.